NBC Learn, Windows to the Universe

 About the Pedagogy

-- This video can be embedded in a lesson or activity that explores issues of ocean circulation, the melting of continental ice sheets, and how they impact sea level rise.
+- This video can be part of a lesson or activity that explores issues of ocean circulation, the melting of continental ice sheets, and the impacts of sea level rise.

 Next Generation Science Standards See how this Video supports: